waynezdev/terminal_app_project/README.md

 This program is mainly based on instructions/questions and user input.
 The main goal is to generate a list of lotto numbers for the user.

-\1.
-Entering favourite numbers
+1. **Entering favourite numbers**

 The first thing the program ask the user is to enter in their favourite numbers.
 Many users have numbers which they believe to be lucky or helps them increase their chances in winning the jackpot.
 The user will enter each number into the program and each number will be stored in an array.
 Once they have entered all their numbers they can input “done” to let the program know they have finish the input.

-\2.
-Generating multiple sets of Powerball entry numbers
+2. **Generating multiple sets of Powerball entry numbers**

  After entering all the numbers the program will display their list of favourite numbers in an array.

-puts "Here is your final list of number(s)

 Then the program will also ask the user how many sets of entry numbers they would like to generate.
 Once the user enter a number the program will output different list of entry numbers and Powerball numbers in arrays.

-\3.
-Save the numbers
+3. **Save the numbers**

 The users will be given an option to save the entry numbers into a text file.
 They will be given the option to choose save or exit without saving.
 If they choose to save the numbers the actual file will open up with their number in it for their viewing.

-\4.
-Exiting
+4. **Exiting**

 The program will automatically close after the number sets have been displayed and saved.